/ Lehman Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury results in a lasting condition, you may be able to receive further compensation under Pennsylvania law.
-These payments are meant to compensate for the lasting impact of your injury on your capacity to earn a living.
+If your on-the-job injury results in a lasting condition, you may be entitled to additional benefits under Pennsylvania law.
+These entitlements are intended to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: